 After gaining acceptance into the police academy, recruits participate in classroom and practical instruction.
 They learn state laws, criminal investigations, patrol procedures, firearms training, traffic control, defensive driving, self-defense, first aid and computer skills.
 Police academy recruits also undertake physical training and fieldwork that demonstrates their comprehension of classroom instruction.
 Field exercises include investigating mock criminal scenes, directing traffic, operating police vehicles, arrest techniques, using firearms, fingerprinting and interrogation methods.
 Police academy training usually takes 22-27 weeks to complete.

-Police officer and detective jobs were predicted to grow 5% from 2012-2022, which was a bit slower than average, according to the U.S. Bureau of Labor Statistics (BLS).
+Police officer and detective jobs are predicted to grow 5% from 2014-2024, which is a bit slower than average, according to the U.S. Bureau of Labor Statistics (BLS).
 Employment opportunities at state and local governments are affected by department budgets.
-Police and sheriff's patrol officers earned a median yearly salary of $56,130 as of May 2013, reports the BLS.
+Police and sheriff's patrol officers earned a median yearly salary of $58,320 in May 2015, reports the BLS.